weshinsley/text-adventures/README.md

 # text-adventures
-:crossed_swords::keyboard::bow_and_arrow: Old-fashioned text adventure engine
+:crossed_swords::keyboard::space_invader: Old-fashioned text adventure engine

 This repo will document the dubious efforts of me and Luke as we learn to write a text adventure engine, of the sort that software companies like Level 9, Infocom, Magnetic Scrolls and Scott Adams used to write around the 1980s.